sillycowvalley/Hopper/Source/Projects/6502SBC/HopperBASIC/Docs/HopperBASICSpec.md

 ## Next Steps for Full Benchmark Compatibility

-The implementation has made significant progress with complete CHAR type support, string indexing with bounds checking, and all hardware I/O functions.
-To run the benchmark programs, the following features are still needed:

-1. **Array Support** (Critical for Sieve benchmark)
-   - Global array declarations (`BIT flags[8191]`)
-   - Array element access (`flags[i]`)
-   - Array element assignment (`flags[i] = TRUE`)

-2. **CHAR Ordered Comparison** (Minor enhancement)
-   - Less than/greater than operators for CHAR values (`char1 < char2`)
+**Current Status**: The implementation is now ready to run both benchmark programs!

+1. **Sieve of Eratosthenes** - ✅ Should work with current implementation
+   - Arrays fully implemented
+   - BIT arrays with proper packing
+   - All required control structures

+2. **Fibonacci Benchmark** - ✅ Should work with current implementation
+   - Full recursion support
+   - Function parameters and return values
+   - All required control structures

+### Minor Gaps Remaining:
+- **Array parameters** - Would allow passing arrays to functions (not needed for benchmarks)
-   - Would enable more natural character range checking
+- **CHAR ordered comparisons** - Would enable character range checking (workaround exists)

-The core interpreter is robust with complete function support, all control structures, comprehensive type system, and string indexing capabilities.
-The primary gap is array functionality, which is essential for the Sieve of Eratosthenes benchmark but not needed for the Fibonacci benchmark (which should run with current implementation).
+The core interpreter is feature-complete for the target benchmarks with robust array support, complete function system, comprehensive type checking, and all necessary control structures.